Practical Continual Forgetting for Pre-trained Vision Models: Experiments

 \textbf{Continual forgetting.} In continual forgetting scenarios, we conduct experiments on face recognition tasks, object detection tasks and image classification tasks.
 For face recognition tasks, 20 classes are forgotten per task (4 tasks in total).
 For image classification tasks, we use ImageNet100 \cite{russakovsky2015imagenet} dataset and let the model forget 20 classes per task (4 tasks in total).
 For the object detection tasks, 10 classes are forgotten per task (7 tasks in total).

 \cref{tab:imagenet100,tab:cl-face,fig:cl-obj} show the results for continual forgetting.
 Our method works the best among the listed methods across various tasks.
 Meanwhile, our methods can achieve a relatively complete forgetting with a low old accuracy ($Acc_o$), while some baseline methods, \eg, DER and DER++~\cite{buzzega2020dark} in the image classification tasks, SCRUB-S~\cite{kurmanji2023towards} in face recognition tasks have a high undesired old accuracy.
 These baselines may find some \textit{shortcuts} in the previous forgetting stage and the shortcut is restored in the current task, resulting in a high old accuracy.
 Besides, we observe that in such a fast modification setting, severe underfitting occurs when using the retraining and LIRF \cite{Ye2022LearningWR}.
+Although the soft upper bound retraining (Retrain$^\dag$ in the tables) achieves satisfactory performance, it requires 20x more training cost than our method.

 \textbf{Practical forgetting.} We consider two more practical and difficult settings, \ie, \textit{few-shot setting} and \textit{missing class setting}.
 We conduct single-step and continual forgetting under a few-shot setting where each class has only 4 samples on face recognition tasks.
 The results are shown in \cref{tab:single-face,tab:cl-face}. \cref{fig:cl-obj-few} shows the results for few shot continual forgetting on object detection tasks, where the shot number is 32.
 We can find that most baseline methods \textit{degrade heavily} or even fail to forget selective classes while ours can still achieve satisfactory results.
 Comparing GS-LoRA and GS-LoRA++, we can find that adding prototype loss can effectively avoid the overfitting of training samples and achieve better results.